 Kevin Andrews, since 1991.

 Eastern suburbs of Melbourne.
-Menzies covers the entirety of Manningham council area as well as a small part of Maroondah council area and southern parts of the Nillumbik council area.
-Suburbs include Bulleen, Doncaster, Donvale, Eltham, Park Orchards, Templestowe and Warrandyte.
+Menzies covers the entirety of Manningham council area as well as parts of Whitehorse council area and southern parts of the Nillumbik council area.
+Suburbs include Blackburn North, Bulleen, Doncaster, Donvale, Park Orchards, Templestowe and Warrandyte.

 The seat was first won in 1984 by Liberal candidate Neil Brown.
 Brown had previously held the marginal seat of Diamond Valley on two occasions, holding it from 1969 to 1972 and 1975 to 1983.
 He had served as a minister in the Fraser government from 1981 to 1983.
 Brown was Deputy Leader of the Liberal Party from 1985 to 1987, and retired in 1991.

 The Menzies by-election in 1991 was easily won by Liberal candidate Kevin Andrews, with no Labor candidate standing.
 Andrews was a strongly conservative backbencher, and pushed through a private members’ bill in 1996 overturning the Northern Territory’s euthanasia laws.
 Andrews has been re-elected ten times.